Everyone is talking about context engineering.

 In the AI era, the scarce skill is no longer producing software.
 It is specifying what software should accomplish — clearly enough that autonomous systems can build it without guesswork.

-The operational shift is straightforward: product reviews should start with outcomes and constraints, not feature descriptions.
-Agent workflows should be evaluated against defined success criteria, not output quality.
-And the question "is this done?" should have a structured answer before the first line of code is written.
+The operational shift is straightforward.
+Product reviews start with outcomes and constraints, not feature descriptions.
+Agent workflows are evaluated against defined success criteria, not output quality.
+And the question "is this done?" has a structured answer — traceable to the evidence behind it — before the first line of code is written.

 Don't Just Write Code.
 Define Intent.